unavi-xyz/unavi/apps/client/README.md

 # Client

-The main website used to access The Wired.
+The main website used to access UNAVI.

 ## Tech Stack